Simge-0/Data_Analysis_Project_My_Masters_Thesis_On_Extreme_Heat_and_Mortality_in_Spain/README.md

 ## Data Availability

 This repository contains a curated version of the thesis analysis workflow.

-Only a cleaned final analysis dataset (`cleaned_dataset_for_the_main_result.csv`) is included and serves as the basis for the main regression analysis.
+Only a sample cleaned dataset (`cleaned_dataset_sample.csv`) covering the 2017–2019 analysis period is included for demonstration purposes and serves as the basis for the main regression analysis.

 Due to dataset size and processing complexity, not all raw, intermediate, robustness-check, demographic-analysis, and geospatial files used in the full thesis are included in this repository.